iBio, Inc. (NYSEMKT:IBIO) Files An 8-K Entry into a Material Definitive Agreement - Market Exclusive

 Item 1.01.
 Entry into a Material Definitive Agreement.

-Mr. Kay’s employment under the Transition Agreement may be terminated by the Company and Mr. Kay with or without cause.
-In the event that the Company’s terminates Mr. Kay’s employment under the Transition Agreement without Cause (as such term is defined in the Transition Agreement), he will be entitled to continued payment of his base salary and continued vesting of the Options, for a period equal to the lesser of 16 months after termination or until March 10, 2022.
+The Company will pay a commission rate of up to 3.0% of the gross sales price per share sold and has agreed to reimburse the Sales Agent for the reasonable fees and disbursements of its counsel, in connection with entering into the Equity Distribution Agreement, in an amount not to exceed $50,000, in addition to certain ongoing fees and disbursements of its counsel.
+The Equity Distribution Agreement contains customary representations, warranties and agreements and other obligations of the parties and termination provisions.
+The Company has also agreed to the Equity Distribution Agreement to provide the Sales Agent with customary indemnification and contribution rights.

-Mr. Kay will continue as a member of the Company’s Board of Directors for the remainder of his current elected term; however, he will not receive any additional compensation for his service as a Board member, unless the Board otherwise determines.
-Thomas Isett, previously Co-Chairman of the Board, will continue as Chairman of the Board and continue as Chief Executive Officer.
+This Current Report on Form 8-K shall not constitute an offer to sell or the solicitation of an offer to buy any security nor shall there be any sale of these securities in any state in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state.

-The foregoing description of the Transition Agreement does not purport to be complete and is qualified in its entirety by reference to the Transition Agreement, dated June 12, 2020, between Mr. Kay and the Company, a copy of which is filed as an exhibit to this Current Report on Form 8-K and is incorporated by reference herein.
+The Equity Distribution Agreement is filed as Exhibit 1.1 to this Current Report on Form 8-K. The description of the Equity Distribution Agreement does not purport to be complete and is qualified in its entirety by reference to the Equity Distribution Agreement filed as Exhibit 1.1 to this Current Report on Form 8-K and is incorporated herein by reference.
+The opinion of the Company’s counsel regarding the validity of the shares that will be issued to the Equity Distribution Agreement and the Prospectus Supplement is also filed herewith as Exhibit 5.1.

 Item 9.01.
 Financial Statements and Exhibits.